CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Continuous Input

-When this option is turned on, the following features will be enabled to assist in the continuous input of lines.
+When this option is on, the following features will be enabled to assist in the continuous input of lines.

 * Press ++enter++ to end editing on this line, move to the next line and enter editing automatically.